ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 !!! example "Task 3.1 - SCF Calculation"
     Run the input file
     [:link:01_C_diamond_scf.in](03_bandstructure/01_C_diamond_scf.in)
-    to get the ground state charge density.
+    to calculate the ground state electron density.
     ```
     pw.x < 01_C_diamond_scf.in > 01_C_diamond_scf.out
     ```

 #### Step 2 - NSCF(bands) Calculation
-The second step is to use the obtained charge density to construct Hamiltonian at a certain set of k-points and diagonalize them obtain the Kohn-Sham eigenvalues at those k-points.
+The second step is to use the obtained electron density to construct the Kohn-Sham Hamiltonian at a set of k-points along the path we want to study and to calculate the Kohn-Sham eigenvalues at those k-points.
 This is called a non-self-consistent field (NSCF) calculation as the charge density is kept fixed.
-We choose a set of k-points along a path in the Brillouin zone so that we can later visualize how the eigenvalues change along this path.

 A brief overview of the
 [:link:input file](03_bandstructure/02_C_diamond_nscf.in) is